AEO for Professional Services: How Lawyers, Accountants & Consultants Get Cited by AI

 Ensure your entity data matches across Google Business Profile, Martindale-Hubbell, Avvo, LinkedIn, and industry-specific directories.
 AI engines verify entities by comparing data across sources — inconsistencies reduce trust scores and citation probability.

 A 12-attorney commercial litigation firm in Ontario deployed Person schema for each partner, ProfessionalService schema with practice area specializations, and FAQPage schema covering 28 common client questions.
 Within 8 weeks, the firm appeared in AI Overviews for 14 of their 20 target queries — up from zero prior citations.
-Organic traffic from AI-referred visitors increased 47%, and initial consultation requests rose 31%.

 The key factor was credential verification: each attorney's Person schema included sameAs links to the Law Society of Ontario directory, Canadian Legal Lexpert, and LinkedIn profiles.
 AI engines could independently verify every credential claim, elevating the firm's trust score above competitors who had content-rich websites but no structured entity data.

 We audit your professional service firm's entity signals, deploy Person and ProfessionalService schema, verify credential cross-referencing, and monitor AI citations across Google AI Overviews and Perplexity.
 Google Partner since 2017.
-Trusted by law firms, accounting practices, and consulting agencies.